 B

 Figure 5 Funnel plot for publication bias.
-Each dot represents the mean difference for glycosylated hemoglobin level (A) or fasting plasma glucose level (B) in Helicobacter pylori-positive and H. pylori-negative diabetics.
+Each dot represents the mean difference for glycosylated hemoglobin level (A) or fasting plasma glucose level (B) in Helicobacter pylori-positive and Helicobacter pylori -negative diabetics.

 Table 1 Characteristics of the selected studies in our systematic review